Dispatch-Aware Ragged Attention for Pruned Vision Transformers: The Dispatch Overhead

 \subsection{Experimental Setup}

-We measure isolated attention-kernel latency for DeiT-Base ($H{=}12$ heads, $d{=}64$ head dimension) on an NVIDIA A100-SXM4-40GB GPU using PyTorch~2.8, Triton~3.4, and the \texttt{flash-attn} package (v2.7).
-Input tokens are real ImageNet~\cite{russakovsky2015imagenet} features extracted through the first four DeiT layers; pruning is applied via Threshold-$\ell_2$ at varying ratios.
-Each timing uses 10 warmup and 500 timed iterations with \texttt{torch.cuda.synchronize()} barriers.
+We measure isolated attention-kernel latency for DeiT-Base ($H{=}12$ heads, $d{=}64$ head dimension) on an NVIDIA RTX~4000~Ada Generation GPU (SM89, Ada Lovelace, 20~GB GDDR6) using PyTorch, Triton, and the \texttt{flash-attn} package.
+Inputs are synthetic tensors sampled from $\mathcal{N}(0,1)$ at DeiT-B geometry.
+Each timing uses CUDA-event bracketing with 50 warmup and 200 timed iterations; median is reported.
+Triton kernels receive an additional 150 JIT-warmup passes to eliminate compilation overhead from measurements.